Molecular Neurodegeneration Research Group

 Our aim is to understand fundamental biological processes that could inform the development of targeted therapies and innovative biomarkers in neurodegenerative and neurogenetic disorders.

-- Identify enzymes that are relevant to alpha-synuclein homeostasis or dopaminergic cell viability more broadly
+- Decipher critical pathways in the regulation of alpha-synuclein homeostasis or dopaminergic cell viability more broadly

 - Understand how disruption of these mechanisms leads to disease